moritzschaefer/pavooc/README.md

 Note: training of the PAVOOC DNN requires installation of (cuda) pytorch (http://download.pytorch.org/whl/cpu/torch-0.3.1-cp36-cp36m-linux_x86_64.whl)
 Note 2: By default a dump of the database is used to initialize all required data.
 To compute everything by scratch (probably takes several days), use the ONLY_INIT=0 environment variable (see pipeline.py and docker-compose.yml)

-# Docker

-Alternatively there is a docker-environment which should get you started with

-    docker-compose pull
-    docker-compose up

 # Conventions